 - Install gutter guards to protect them from clogging with leaves, twigs, and other debris.

 - Ensure that water flows through downspouts and that they direct water five to ten feet away from the foundation of your home.
-If necessary, install additional downspouts extension.
+If necessary, install additional downspout extensions.

 - Check and repair cracked and damaged bricks, stones, siding boards, and structural sheathing,

-- Caulk and seal any opening used for wirings, telephone cables, plumbing, and others.
+- Caulk and seal any opening used for wiring, telephone cables, plumbing, and others.

 - Maintain trees and vegetation near your home’s foundation and remove the ones that have grown big.

-- Grade the ground around your home for at least 6 to feet away from your home’s foundation.
+- Grade the ground around your home at least 6 feet away from your home’s foundation.